 The Firewall that we tested for this review was a size large, and we found that the hem and sleeves were amongst the longest of any in this review, great attributes to keep one sheltered from the precipitation either on the ground or in the air.
 It also includes two small internal button straps that attach to the belt loops of your pants to hold the jacket in place, a much lower profile and lighter option for added powder skiing protection than the powder skirt included on the Mountain Hardwear CloudSeeker.

 In our downpour simulating shower test, we were disappointed to find that the DWR application was very ineffective.
 Very little beading took place and water almost immediately soaked into the face fabric in all locations, and we aren't sure whether the DWR itself was not applied, was simply inadequate, or whether the permeability of the stretchy ripstop face fabric had a hand.
 Regardless, our jacket seemed ready for a re-application almost the moment we received it.
 We also found the wire-brimmed hood to be quite useful without a helmet on, but only barely large enough while wearing a helmet, as we were often getting splashed in the face.
-For weather protection we couldn't give this jacket better than a 5 out of 10, ranking it near the bottom of the pile along with the Marmot Speed Light.
+For weather protection we couldn't give this jacket better than a 5 out of 10, ranking it near the rear of the pack.

 Our size men's large Firewall weighed 1 lb.
 1.4 ounces on our independent scale.
 While this may sound fairly light, it was the third heaviest jacket in the review, and so received a score of only 4 out of 10.
 For reference, the lightest jacket we tested was the Outdoor Research Interstellar, which weighed in at 11.1 ounces for a size large, roughly six ounces lighter.